DataDog/integrations-extras/jfrog_platform_self-hosted/README.md

 ### Fluentd Installation

 #### OS / Virtual Machine
-Ensure you have access to the Internet from VM.
-Recommended install is through fluentd's native OS based package installs:
+Ensure you have access to the Internet from a virtual machine (VM).
+We recommend installation through FluentD's native OS based package installs:

 | OS             | Package Manager        | Link                                                 |
 |----------------|------------------------|------------------------------------------------------|